kimkulling/osre_doc/source/Build.rst

 Installation Prerequisites
 --------------------------
-You need to install the following packages:
+At first you have to install the following packages:

  * git
- * CMake Version 3.1 or higher
+ * CMake Version 3.10 or higher
  * For Windows: Visual-Studio 2017 or 2019
  * For Linux: gcc or clang